karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 ## netstat output

 - Every time a new request comes in, a new TCP connection is created.
-- Like scenario 1, TCP connections are not being reused for subsequent requests, but this time the TCP connections are being closed right after being used.
+- Similar to scenario 1, TCP connections are not being reused for subsequent requests, but this time, at least the connections are being closed immediately after use.
 - The fact that the ``HttpClient`` gets disposed right away (because of the ``using`` block) causes the TCP connections to move directly to a ``TIME_WAIT`` state.

 {{< video src="/videos/httpclient-scenario2.mp4" type="video/mp4" preload="auto" >}}